sbcshop/Scangenie_Software/README.md

 ### Mode Setup
 - **TTL Mode**

   TTL mode is default mode in which DE2120 Scanner will work in co-ordination with ESP32 controller of ScanGenie using UART communication.
-If anyone how mode is different you can follow below steps to get device into TTL mode.
+If in case your device mode is different you can follow below steps to get device into TTL mode.

   - First step Scan the below barcode by Pressing onboard Scan button of ScanGenie.
 This will put device into TTL mode

     <img src="https://github.com/sbcshop/Pi-Barcode-HAT/raw/main/images/ttl_rs232.JPG">